Myvar/icos-dev/docs.md

 Note that we are returning the user object and that the properties of the object are used in the templating engine to replace the moustache handlebars.

 ## Static Host
-Any content placed in the ``www`` fault that does not have a corresponding method with a view engine attribute marked interface will Simply Be statically served.
-You can use this to serve CSS JavaScript or any other resources you might want to statically serve.

-# Dependency Injection
-Looking at the example used earlier:
+Any content example used earlier:
 ```csharp
 public class Gateway : IGateway
 {